Financial Assistance Information

 (Federal Pell grant, Federal SEOG, Federal Work-Study, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct PLUS Loans for Parents and Graduate students, TEACH Grant, and Illinois Monetary Award Program Grant)

 To receive assistance from most federal and state programs, students must meet all eligibility requirements set forth in the Higher Education Act as amended.
 Most financial aid programs have maximum limits.
 In addition, all degree programs have a maximum number of attempted credit hours to receive financial assistance (refer to the Satisfactory Academic Progress Policy for additional information on maximum time frames).
 UIS will automatically consider and offer eligible student federal and/or state aid through the electronic aid offer notification on Student Self Service.
+In addition, students must establish eligibility for financial aid by attending and/or participating academically in all courses for which they are registered each term.
+Students who do not establish eligibility each term in all courses may have their financial aid reduced or rescinded.
 For more information and details about aid programs, please visit the Office of Financial Assistance website.

 Institutional Programs